 The penalty for lying on a DOT physical will vary depending on the lie that someone uses.
 No matter what, lying on a Department of Transportation physical can have serious consequences.
 Depending on the severity of the lie, it could result in a misdemeanor charge or even jail time.
-It is important to remember that falsifying medical records is a federal offense and lying during the medical examination process can be considered fraud.
-In addition, anyone found guilty of deliberately misrepresenting information could face fines up to $250,000 and up to five years in prison.
+It is important to remember that falsifying medical records is a federal offense, and lying during medical examinations can be considered fraud.
+In addition, anyone found guilty of deliberately misrepresenting information could face fines of up to $250,000 and up to five years in prison.
 Read about USDOT Number.
 Learn here How to Prepare for a Compliance DOT Audit.

 What Will the FMCSA Do If I Lie on My DOT Physical?

 Here is the key information that the FMCSA (Federal Motor Carrier Safety Administration) provides about lying on DOT physicals:

 - Lying on a DOT physical examination carries serious consequences.